-is therefore to investigate (1) how adolescents take risks under uncertainty, and (2) how adolescents make use of social information under uncertainty.
+The goal of this study is therefore to investigate (1) how adolescents take risks under uncertainty, and (2) how adolescents make use of social information under uncertainty.
 To this end, we have developed a novel experimental task and formulated a Bayesian model of social influence in risk taking.
 The most frequently used tasks to study risk taking under uncertainty in adolescents (Gardner & Steinberg, 2005; Lejuez et al., 2003), require subjects to learn possible outcomes and their probabilities by observing the feedback in a trial and error fashion.
 However, this introduces confounds, which make it hard to disentangle learning processes from risk attitudes (Schonberg, Fox, & Poldrack, 2011).
 This is specifically problematic in developmental studies for two reasons.
 First, information sampling strategies may differ through development, resulting in different experiences on which individuals base their decisions (Gopnik, Griffiths, & Lucas, 2015; Schulz, Wu, Ruggeri, & Meder, 2019; van den Bos & Hertwig, 2017).
 Second, given that learning from feedback (for instance reinforcement learning) shows significant developmental changes until late adolescence (Davidow, Foerde, Galván, & Shohamy, 2016; Nussenbaum & Hartley, 2019; Palminteri, Kilford, Coricelli, & Blakemore, 2016a; van den Bos, Cohen, Kahnt, & Crone, 2012), adolescents will likely hold different beliefs than adults even after making the same sampling experience.
 In the current work we therefore have separated the learning phase from the decision phase and we fixed the amount of evidence shown to the subjects before they committed to a choice.
 As a result, we are able to disentangle experience-based learning from decision-making processes and make sure that subjects of all ages base their decision on the same amount of experience.
 However even without feedback, the same experience may still result in different beliefs about outcomes between individuals.
 To understand these differences, we rely on formal modeling.
 One advantage of formal models is that they provide access to latent variables that otherwise cannot be directly observed from behavior (Ciranka & van den Bos, 2019; Hauser, Will, Dubois, & Dolan, 2018; Pfeifer, Allen, Byrne, & Mills, 2018; van den Bos, Bruckner, Nassar, Mata, & Eppinger, 2017).
 Bayesian models for instance make individual uncertainties explicit, and have been particularly insightful to comprehend differences in trial and error learning under uncertainty in aging and psychiatric populations (Browning, Behrens, Jocham, O’Reilly, & Bishop, 2015; Nassar et al., 2016; Powers, Mathys, & Corlett, 2017).
 Building on these insights, we have developed a series of Bayesian models that not only allow us to provide insights in our subjects uncertainties but also allow us to test fine-grained hypotheses about the nature of social influence across development (Ciranka & van den Bos, 2019).
 Combining the new experimental and computational methods we test the following, preregistered hypotheses (https://osf.io/nsy69):